grisuno/LazyOwn/README.md

 2. Validates the remote host parameter.
 3. Checks if the `line` argument is provided, which should include the path to crack and the port.
 4. If the `line` argument is valid, splits it into arguments for the path and port.
+5. Asks the user if they want to use a small dictionary from a JSON file.
-5. Constructs and prints the Hydra command with the provided parameters.
+6. Constructs and prints the Hydra command with the provided parameters.
-6. Executes the Hydra command using `os.system`.
+7. Executes the Hydra command using `os.system`.

 :param line: The path to crack and port for the Hydra command, formatted as 'path port'.
 :type line: str